YoungSnapple/JavaServlets/README.md

 * Provide better documentation
 * Implement all sorting methods with timer
 * Add ability to upload custom CVS files to be used with the sorting & searching servlets
+* edit HTML maybe add CCS to make the website prettier

 ## Authors